thevuong/next15-filterlist/STEPS.md

 ## Setup and starting point

 - This is a project task manager sort of thing.
-The designer of my current project Eileen Røsholt has designed the UI, and it's inspired by something I made there.
+The designer of my current project Eileen Røsholt has designed the UI, and it's inspired by something we made in that project.
 - The setup is of course Next.js App router, prisma and an Azure DB cause its free on my company azure account, tailwind CSS.
 - Demo app, new tab: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
+Try out tabs, try search with a basic form, see the result in the table.
-This is all server components, which means there is no js shipped to the client for these components.
-Just html, navigations and a form for the search, and things work.
-Works without js.
+- This is all server components, which means there is no js shipped to the client for these components.
+Just html, navigations and a form, and things work without js.
-- Try out tabs, try search with a basic form, see the result in the table.
 - Good base case, will work even if we are on a device with low processing power that cannot run JS efficiently.

 ## Review lighthouse scores

 - Open pre-run lighthouse screen.
 Show impact of each by hovering circle.
-- FCP: Bad since we are showing nothing until everything.
+- FCP: Bad since we are showing nothing until all server components are done.
-- LCP: Bad, out LCP is shown together with everything else.
+- LCP: Bad, out LCP is shown same time as our FCP.
+- Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 INP is 0 since no js.
 - CLS: 0 since everything is painted at once.
-- Speed index bad since it measures incrementally how much content is shown, but we have nothing until everything is shown.
 - Overall metrics are bad but actually not the worst because we have no js to get high TBT and no moving elements to get high CLS.
 - However the app feels terrible on initial load because we are waiting for everything to render on the server and only getting the default browser spinner.